Water Testing & Fees

 Well water that tests high for arsenic must have an approved treatment system installed before the well will be approved.
 An arsenic disclosure form will become part of the property's title record.

 If you drink water containing arsenic in excess of the safe limits over many years, you could experience skin damage or problems with your circulatory system and may have an increased risk of cancer.

-Refer to Snohomish Health District Sanitary Code Chapter 9, Water Supply, for more information.
+Refer to Snohomish Health District Code Chapter 4.40, Drinking Water Rules and Regulations - Arsenic Testing, for more information.